I don’t think you guys understand how hard it is to pull myself away from nonstop video game playing (I’m on summer break

 - Hemp seeds

 Lastly, don’t drink so much dang coffee and tea!
 Eat no more than one ounce of chocolate per day, or, how about not eating chocolate every day?
-I know that’s hard for some of you, but oxygen delivery to your organs is more important!
+I know that’s hard for some of you, but managing your iron intake and increasing oxygen delivery to your organs is more important!

 Foods high in oxalates and phytates can also have a lot of nutrients that are good for you, so you don’t want to remove these foods completely.
 Continue to eat, but be mindful of how much you’re eating, of the following: